-First stop was the splendour, the City Palace of Udaipur.
+The first stop was the splendour, the City Palace of Udaipur.
 What strikes you as you enter the palace grounds is how well it’s being maintained.
 I was told a trust under the present custodian (the Rana of Mewar) manages the City Palace and Vintage Car museum.
 The palace was built in 1559 by the founder of Udaipur, Maharana Udai Singh II.

 You need more than 2 to 3 hours to see the palace in detail.
 There are lots to see – Sheess Mahal or Palace of Mirrors and glasses, Mor Chowk or Peacock square, Surya or Sun emblem of the Mewar dynasty in Manak Mahal, art galleries, Durbar hall, Chini Chitrashala (Chinese art place), courtyards and gardens.

-Our next stop was The Palace of Udaipur Vintage and Classic Car collection, which is an exhibit of all the cars owned by former Mewar State Motor Garage.
-You could see many vintage cars including 1946 Buick, 1938 Cadillacs & 1934 Rolls Royce Phantom II, all maintained in top condition.
+Our next stop was The Palace of Udaipur Vintage and Classic Car collection, which is an exhibit of all the cars owned by the former Mewar State Motor Garage.
+You could see many vintage cars including a 1946 Buick, 1938 Cadillacs & 1934 Rolls Royce Phantom II, all maintained in top condition.
 Before seeing the collections we treated ourselves to an elaborate Rajasthani lunch in the Palace restaurant inside the place; if you are visiting this place don’t miss the lunch here.